Note to Students:

 There are several online forums for stagecraft-related discussion.
 This is a partial list:

 • The Stagecraft Email Mailing List.
 Probably the best all-around resource for online discussion of technical theatre.
 Participants range from community theatre technicians and designers to people with serious Broadway and international credits.
 Participants are located in almost every part of the world.
 This website came about as a result of a discussion on the Stagecraft list and we are hosted by the same provider.
 The list frequently has content that is very valuable to college and high school lighting students.
+The list has an unofficial companion group on Facebook.

 • The Blue Room.
 A discussion forum for technical theatre.
 Most participants are from the UK, but there are users from other countries as well.